nyxcharon/docker-host-audit/README.md

 a machine and report what test fail.
 It can run all test, or just a set of them that can be specified.
 It will only alert on test in a WARN state.
 Returns 0 on success and 1 on failure.
-Offical docker host audit image - [https://github.com/docker/docker-bench-security]
+Offical docker host audit image - [Github Repo](https://github.com/docker/docker-bench-security)
 Center for Internet Security report the above image was based on - [PDF Here](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.6_Benchmark_v1.0.0.pdf)

 Flags